gardegu/LAB42_RTX_control/README.md

     source install/setup.zsh

 #### Testing
-To test the computer vision node separatly, follow the commands bellow:
+To test the computer vision node separatly, follow the commands below:

     ros2 run ros_interface_umi_rtx nodeCameraAPI

-Once the node is running, you can interact with its output thanks to diverse tools like [RQt](https://docs.ros.org/en/foxy/Concepts/About-RQt.html) or RViz.
+Once the node is running, you can interact with its output thanks to diverses tools like [RQt](https://docs.ros.org/en/foxy/Concepts/About-RQt.html) or RViz.

 #### Real arm
 To use the interface, all you have to do is :